299th Tactical Aviation Brigade: List of aircraft

+On 6 March 2022, a Su-25 was lost in Snihurivka, Mykolaiv Oblast according to the Ukrainian Mayor of Mykolaiv and Russian sources that reported the shotdown of a Ukrainian Su-25 by a Russian Su-35.

 On 14 March 2022, a Su-25 was shot down by Russian forces in Volnovakha, Donbas region.
 The pilot, Roman Vasyliuk, captured by Russian forces was later released on 24 April, by a Russo-Ukrainian prisoner swap.

-On 22 March 2022, a Su-25, heavily damaged by combat damage is recorded in video.